NTNU-IMT/stormbird/book/src/introduction.md

 Stormbird is a library that is primarily made for people with some programming experience.
 In addition, the goal is also to keep things as simple as possible and avoid [feature creep](https://en.wikipedia.org/wiki/Feature_creep).
 The idea is that a simple library is easier to maintain and less likely to contain bugs.
 Last but not least, **computational speed is important** and should not be sacrificed.
 As such, a guiding principle in the development is [data orientation](https://en.wikipedia.org/wiki/Data-oriented_design).
 That can mean different things, but in this context it means the following:

-- **Simple data structures:** It is better to use many arrays of simple data structures than a few arrays of complex data structures.
+- **Use simple data structures:** It is better to use many arrays of simple data structures than a few arrays of complex data structures.
-- **Complexity can often be moved:** In some cases, complexity in the internal software design can be avoided by allowing for more complexity in the setup and post-processing of results.
-A slightly more complex setup phase is therefore accepted in Stormbird if it simplifies the internal structure.
+- **Don't be afraid to move complexity out of the main methods:** In some cases, complexity in the actual software can be avoided by allowing for more complexity in the setup and post-processing of results.
+A slightly more complex setup or post-processing phase is accepted in Stormbird if it simplifies the internal structure.
 - **Don't implement hypothetical use cases:** Stormbird only implements features that are necessary for the use case - meaning simulation of wind power devices.
 There are many ways to extend Stormbird to also handle other use cases better, but this is not prioritized, at least not at the moment.
 The goal is to attempt to be **done** at some point.
 Hypothetical future use cases are a future problem we do not consider today

 ## Who the Book is for